 More Ranked Content

 Imagine for a moment that you only publish one blog per month.
-That’s actually a lot, when you take into account the amount of time you’ll need to research, outline your thoughts, and then write them all out.
-Add on the time you need to proofread, and you’ve got quite an endeavor ahead of you, especially if writing isn’t your strong suit.
+That’s actually a lot; when you consider how much time you’ll need to research, outline your thoughts, and then write them all out.
+Add the time you need to proofread, and you’ve got quite an endeavor ahead of you, especially if writing isn’t your strong suit.

 More Traffic